 Faecal incontinence is when there is an unwanted leakage of stool or wind from the back passage.
 It can be an extremely distressing condition that can be made worse by diarrhoea.
 It can happen without warning or can be associated with an urge to move your bowel but an inability to make it to the toilet on time.

-- Toilet posture: Use the correct toilet position to fully empty the bowel.
-Watch this video for guidance.
+- Toilet Positioning: Using the correct position can help with better bowel emptying.
+Watch this video for tips.

-- ‘Just Can’t Wait’ Card: Allows faster access to public toilets.
-Order here.
+- ‘Just Can’t Wait’ Card: This card gives you quicker access to public toilets.
+You can apply for one online here.

 Obstructive Defecation